rakibtg/zincphp-1/readme.md

  - Under active development
  - Not ready to be used in production
  - A side project
- - Working on the documentations, automatic RESTful API testing
+ - Working on the documentations 😱
  - For any discussion about this framework please direct message me on Twitter at [@rakibtg](https://www.twitter.com/rakibtg "Twitter profile") or mail me at rakibtg<•at•>gmail<•dot•>com
 ---